-You can be a part of Ticknall Life community magazine by enjoying the content, sharing with friends and – best of all – producing and updating your own articles or posting items of community news and forthcoming events.
-To keep up to date with the latest posts to the website please subscribe to our free newsletter.Read more
+You can be a part of Ticknall Life community magazine by enjoying the content, sharing with friends or – best of all – producing and updating your own articles or posting items of community news and forthcoming events.
+To keep up to date with the latest posts to the website please subscribe to our free website updates newsletter.Read more

 Ticknall’s name was derived from its landscape setting and land use.
 The first syllable ‘tic’ reflects the pastoral economy of the time, showing that it was grazed by goats.
 There were still goatherds in the area in the 16th century.
 The second syllable is ‘halh’ (Saxon) = a nook or hollow of land, the village being tucked into a slight dip in the landscape.Read more